Close

 I want to try my hand at more materials, so I never get too comfortable with the same medium but still have my work be recognisable as an SKK piece.
 Whether it be on a sneaker or the side of a house.

-What has been your favourite project to date and why?
 I love collaborating with musicians, it's the perfect marriage.
 Being asked to be an artist for the global Apple campaign “Today at Apple” was an insane experience.
 We filmed late through the night in the Regent Street store and I had to create live art work on the iPad.
 This was projected on to their screen 'larger than a double decker bus' in front of the crowd and 3 music artists: Pepstar, Hannah Faith and Anna Straker.
 I always feel like drawings turn in to dances, your pen moves in time to the BPM.

 Let us know what you think in the comments, view the full Nike x Office series here and don't forget to follow Stephanie Kane's Instagram to keep up with and show her some love on her posts.
 Get in touch if you have a favourite sneaker artist, we'd love to see them!
 And as always, don't forget to subscribe to our social channels and website for daily sneaker releases, streetwear style guides and news.